Can I Buy a Home with Bad Credit?

 Private Mortgage Insurance (PMI)

-Conventional mortgage lenders usually require home buyers to purchase this insurance if they offer less than 20% down payment.
+Conventional mortgage lenders usually require home buyers to purchase this insurance if they offer less than a 20% down payment.
 The insurance protects the lender from loss if a foreclosure occurs.

 Mortgage Insurance Premium (MIP)